JoseAKaun/JoseAKaun/README.md

 - 👋 Hi, I’m @JoseAKaun
 - 👀 I’m interested in Outdoors, Gaming, Golf, playing guitar.
-- 🌱 I’m currently learning Computer Science
+- 📖 I’m currently learning Computer Science
-- 📫 How to reach me instagram:jkauns, twitter:josekaun discord: JKaunS#1359
+- 📫 How to reach me instagram:jkauns, discord: JKaunS#1359

 <!---
 JoseAKaun/JoseAKaun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.